Hail Rani Sati dadi

 Further, the meaning of Sati is self immolation.
 Do you know why female counterparts of Rajput and warrior caste used to get Sati?
 Lets read on to know the answers.

-However, Sati, as concept was mainly prevalent in northern India during the times of kings and queens.
-The concept was to sacrifice one’s life with cremation of her late husband.
-I am not advocationg the Sati system here, although trying to tell you the core concept of Sati.
+However, Sati, as a concept, was mainly prevalent in northern India during the times of kings and queens.
+The practice involved a widow sacrificing her life by being cremated along with her late husband.
+I am not advocating the Sati system here, but rather explaining the core concept of Sati.

-At that time, it was never a forced action to ask a widowed woman to burn herself in the pyres (chitta) of her late husband.
-It was her will and wish to get out of materialistic world with her late husband out of her unbroken love.
-Later on people made it a bad practice by imposing it strictly on all widow women counterparts.
+At that time, it was never a forced action for a widowed woman to burn herself on the pyre (chitta) of her late husband.
+It was her own will and wish to leave the materialistic world with her husband out of unbroken love.
+However, over time, it became a harmful practice as it was strictly imposed on all widowed women.

 Date of Pithori/Sati Amavasya/ Sati Ki Jaat